pnetlabrepo/ishare2/upgrades/from_any_to_5.3.11/README.md

 This script allows to upgrade PNETLab from almost any version to v5.3.11 It cannot be used when version is 6.x

-File 5.3.11.zip will be downloaded from unetlab.cloud
+File 5.3.11.zip will be downloaded from labhub.eu.org
 ```

 ## upgrade.sh

 `This script cannot be used in cases where PNETLab version is 6.x: An error message will be displayed and the script execution will be finished`